Benchmade

-The Benchmade Knife Company is an American knife manufacturer in Oregon City, Oregon.
+The Benchmade Knife Company is an American knife manufacturer based out of Oregon City, Oregon.

 History

-Benchmade originally started in California in 1979 as Bali-Song, then changed their name to Pacific Cutlery Corporation in the early 1980s.
-The company changed their name to "Benchmade" in 1988.
-In 1990 the company moved to Clackamas, Oregon.
-In 1996, the company moved to a 144,000 square foot facility in Oregon City, Oregon.
-Benchmade became known primarily as a manufacturer of butterfly knives, or balisongs, and they continue to be manufactured under their registered trademark name "Bali-Song".
-Benchmade's original Bali-Song design by Jody Samson was awarded Blade Magazine's Knife of the Year Award in 1979.
+Benchmade originally started in California in 1979 as Bali-Song, then changed their name to Pacific Cutlery Corporation in the early 1980s, before settling on "Benchmade" in 1988.
+In 1990, the company moved to Clackamas, Oregon, to be closer to existing knife production companies in that area.
+As part of the process of moving their production from outside vendors to in-house production facilities, the company moved again in 1996, to their own 35,000 square foot facility in Oregon City, Oregon.

+Benchmade became known primarily as a manufacturer of butterfly knives, or balisongs, and they continue to be manufactured under their registered trademark name "Ba“i-Song". ”Benchmade's original Bali-Song design by Jody Samson was awarded Blade Magazine's Knife of the Year Award in 1979.
+This connection to butterfly knives is the inspiration for the butterfly symbol in their logo.

-Founder Les De Asis died February 21, 2020, following a stroke.
-Roberta De Asis held the position of President and CEO following his death and was succeeded by her son Jon in October 2020.
+Founder Les deAsis died February 21, 2020, following a stroke.
+His wife Roberta deAsis, took over the position of President and CEO following his death, and was succeeded by their son Jon deAsis in October of 2020.

-Headquarters location

-In 1996, Benchmade moved to Oregon City.
-Apart from some Red Class products, which were produced in their "off shore facilities", Benchmade has produced more than 90% of its knives in Oregon City, and has succeeded in bringing others back to home production.
-Since 2010, all Red Class production knives have been discontinued, and as such, every Benchmade labeled knife is made in the United States.

-One of the reasons the Benchmade factory headquarters and many other knife companies are located in Oregon, is that Oregon has more relaxed laws towards the ownership and selling of knives, with switchblades or butterfly knives in particular.
-There are no restrictions against selling a switchblade-style knife to an Oregon resident.